-The CogPhi Research Group consists of researchers at Lund University and the University of Zurich dedicated to the study of philosophical topics from the perspective of cognitive science.
+The CogPhi Research Group consists of researchers at Lund University, the University of Zurich, and the University of Copenhagen dedicated to the study of philosophical topics from the perspective of cognitive science.
 An overarching goal is to provide a mind-centered explanation of any natural phenomenon, such as for example knowledge, intelligence, and the mind itself, as long as it can be lucidly conceptualized.

 This is done by analysing how humans interpret and represent natural phenomena via the existing cognitive and neurological capacities that are available for us to understand the world and ourselves, which sheds light on the natural phenomena themselves as well as on our relation to the world.